team-formation/team2box/README.md

-This is an implementation of the paper: embedding-based Team Discovery for Question Answering
+This repository contains the code, preproccessed datasets and intermediate data of the paper: Embedding-based Team Formation for Community Question Answering
 ------------------------------------
-Requirments:
+To run the code the following requirments needed to be installed:
 Python 3.7.7;
 Tensorflow 2.1.0;
 Networkx 2.4;